Romania Wedding Traditions: What to Expect & What Gifts to Bring

 The wedding party

 In the evening, the party begins!
-This is usually considered the main event and it starts at around 8 PM – but guests will trickle in slowly, and usually by 10 PM the full crowd’s present.
+This is usually considered the main event, and it starts at around 8 PM, but guests will trickle in slowly, and usually by 10 PM, the full crowd is present.

 To prevent this “trickling in” that results in a very slow part of the party, many try to have the Church ceremony as late as possible so that they go straight to the restaurant afterwards, but it’s usually at least a few hours in between for a short rest.